 Car boot table

 Don’t forget to pack yourself a flask of coffee and some snacks otherwise you will end up spending all of your money on food and drink.
-Buy one from Amazon.
+Shop for flasks on Amazon.

 The reality of doing a car boot sale